FAIRmedia-AT/FM-V2T/README.md

     Here this is a example please also stay in this json format :
     {
         "video_id": "video8440",
-        "pred_caption": "Wrestler in yellow trunks dominates match, opponent in orange trunks is defeated.", "gold_caption": [
+        "gold_caption": [
             "a man gives commentary over wrestling",
             "a man hits another man while wrestling",